bytedance/kernel/Documentation/admin-guide/cgroup-v2.rst

 	same semantics as vm.swappiness applied to memcg reclaim with all the existing limitations and potential future extensions.

+	The valid range for swappiness is [0-200, max], setting swappiness=max exclusively reclaims anonymous memory.

   memory.peak
 	A read-only single value file which exists on non-root cgroups.